 - General lighting

 - Cooking/bbq areas

 - Rubbish disposal area

 - Camp & Ride service to the festival

-No – the Portsdown Hill campsite location at Fort Widley on top of Portsdown Hill is a beautiful natural site and we want to keep it that way so please help us by keeping it clean and tidy.
-Please ensure you do not leave anything other than “general waste” in the designated areas – please take all large items home with you e.g. tents, chairs, sleeping bags, re-usable BBQs, etc. Please respect the land as horses will be grazing here after the festival and any stray plastics or rubbish may be harmful to them.
+Please ensure you do not leave anything other than “general waste” in the designated areas – please take all large items home with you e.g. tents, chairs, sleeping bags, re-usable BBQs, etc. Please respect the land and wildlife.